Thinking of booking a trip to Dassia on Corfu and wondering what it’s like? Here’s what to expect from this varied beach resort.

 And in the evening you can hop on a bus to Gouvia or Corfu Town for dinner and drinks.

-Dassia is a 20-minute drive from Corfu Airport and around 35 minutes on the bus from Corfu Town.
+Dassia is a 20-minute drive from Corfu Airport and around 35 minutes by bus from Corfu Town.
 It’s located on the main road north from Corfu Town.

 A private transfer from the airport is around €35.
 Hoppa is available for shared transfers.